mbernste/mbernste.github.io/_posts/2020-12-19-matrix_vector_multiplication.md

 Introduction
 --------------

 In a [previous post](https://mbernste.github.io/posts/matrices/), we discussed three ways one can view a matrix: as a table of values, as a list of vectors, and finally, as a function.
-It is the third way of viewing a matrices that really gives matrices their power.
+It is the third way of viewing matrices that really gives matrices their power.
 Here, we'll introduce an operation between matrices and vectors, called **matrix-vector multiplication**, which will enable us to use matrices as functions.

 Matrix-vector multiplication is an operation between a matrix and a vector that produces a new vector.
 Notably, matrix-vector multiplication is only defined between a matrix and a vector where the length of the vector equals the number of columns of the matrix.
 It is defined as follows: